Atlantic Spanish mackerel: As food

-Spanish mackerel are primarily marketed fresh or frozen as fillets as commercially caught fish are too small to sell in the form of steaks.
+Spanish mackerel are primarily marketed fresh or frozen as fillets, as commercially caught fish are too small to sell in the form of steaks.
 Their raw flesh is white.
-They may be prepared by broiling, frying, baking or, rarely, by smoking.
+They may be prepared by broiling, frying, baking, or rarely by smoking.

 The Spanish mackerel is also a popular sushi fish.
 By analogy with the Japanese Spanish mackerel, which is a member of the same genus, it is often called sawara on sushi menus.

 Similar species

-Spanish mackerel are similar in appearance to small King mackerel (Scomberomorus cavalla) and Cero mackerel (Scomberomorus regalis).
+Spanish mackerel are similar in appearance to small king mackerel (Scomberomorus cavalla) and cero mackerel (S. regalis).
 All three are very similar in shape and coloration.
 They may be distinguished as follows:

-The lateral line on Spanish and Cero mackerel slopes gradually from the top edge of the gill to the tail.
-In contrast that of the king mackerel takes an abrupt drop at mid-body.
+The lateral lines on Spanish and cero mackerel slope gradually from the top edge of the gill to the tail.
+In contrast, that of the king mackerel takes an abrupt drop at midbody.

-The first (spiny) dorsal on Spanish and Cero mackerel has a prominent black patch.
-The King mackerel has none.
+The first (spiny) dorsal on Spanish and cero mackerel has a prominent black patch.
+The king mackerel has none.
 As all three species normally keep the first dorsal folded back in a body groove, this difference is not immediately evident.

 Spanish mackerel have prominent yellow spots on the flanks at all sizes.
-In addition to such spots, Cero mackerel have one or more yellow stripes along the centerline.
-Young King mackerel have similar, but slightly smaller spots; these fade away on individuals weighing over 10 lb, but they may still be seen as spots of slightly darker green on the upper back from some angles of view.
+In addition to such spots, cero mackerel have one or more yellow stripes along the centerline.
+Young king mackerel have similar, but slightly smaller spots; these fade away on individuals weighing over 10 lb, but they may still be seen as spots of slightly darker green on the upper back from some angles of view.

-Worldwide, there are many members of this genus quite similar to one or another of these three species.
-In particular, off Mexico, Atlantic Spanish mackerel may be confused with Serra Spanish mackerel (Scomberomorus brasiliensis) which may appear in the same area.
+Worldwide, many members of this genus ae quite similar to one or another of these three species.
+In particular, off Mexico, Atlantic Spanish mackerel may be confused with Sierra Spanish mackerel (S. brasiliensis), which may appear in the same area.